Maulik176/Maulik176/README.md

 - 🔭 I’m Maulik Ranadive
 - 👀 I’m interested in Computer Science and Competitive Programming
 - 🌱 I’m currently learning Data Structures and Algorithms
-- :slightly_smiling_face: I’m looking to collaborate on projects related to Computer Science stuff :)
+- :slightly_smiling_face: I’m looking to collaborate on projects related to Web development/Computer Science stuff :)

 <!---
 Maulik176/Maulik176 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.